curityio/curity-operational-training/4-users-and-authentication/README.md

 ## User Administration

-This deployment gets these areas up and running:
+The first deployment gets these areas up and running:

 - User Management APIs with an Attribute Authorization Manager
 - DevOps Dashboard
+- You can then create customer user accounts with control over user attributes.

 ## User Authentication

-This deployment gets these areas up and running:
+The second deployment gets these areas up and running:

-- Create customer user accounts with control over user attributes.
 - Customer users use email authentication for account recovery.
 - Customer users sign in with passwords or passkeys.
 - Employee users sign in with an external identity provider that provides a corporate login policy.